-- j) If admission to one of the markets specified in A. (a), (b) or (c) is not obtained within the one-year deadline, new issues shall be considered unlisted securities and money market instruments and counted toward the investment limit stated there. - k) The Management Company may not acquire, for any investment funds managed by it which fall within the scope of Part I of the Law of 2010 or the UCITS Directive, shares that carry voting rights enabling it to exercise significant influence over the management of the issuer.
+j) If admission to one of the markets specified in A. (a), (b) or (c) is not obtained within the one-year deadline, new issues shall be considered unlisted securities and money market instruments and counted toward the investment limit stated there. k) The Management Company may not acquire, for any investment funds managed by it which fall within the scope of Part I of the Law of 2010 or the UCITS Directive, shares that carry voting rights enabling it to exercise significant influence over the management of the issuer.

-The fund may acquire a maximum of
+The sub-fund may acquire a maximum of 10% of the non-voting shares of any one issuer;

-- 10% of the non-voting shares of any one issuer; - 10% of the debt securities of any one issuer; - 25% of the units of any one fund or any one sub-fund of an umbrella fund: - 10% of the money market instruments of any one issuer.
+- 10% of the debt securities of any one - issuer; - 25% of the units of any one fund; - 25% of the units of any one fund, 10% of the money market instruments of any one issuer.